An ERISA Lawyer Explains What Happens If Your Disability (LTD) Claim Is Denied or Terminated

 Applying The Standard Of Review

 Depending on your disability insurance plan, the federal judge will either apply a “de novo” or “arbitrary and capricious” standard of review.
 A standard of review dictates how much power a judge has to second-guess a claim decision by an insurance company.
 Sometimes, a judge can review any and all issues in a claim.
 Other times, their ability to review and evaluate issues is much more limited.

 The “de novo” standard is applied unless there is specific language in the insurance plan that gives the plan administrator (usually the insurance company) broad discretion on claims decisions.
 Check your plan document for this language.
 De novo review allows a judge to set aside the insurance company’s decision and issue his or her own opinion.
 Most employees prefer the “de novo” standard of review.

 If your insurance plan requires the “arbitrary and capricious” standard of review, the judge’s powers are more limited.
 The judge must uphold the insurance company’s decision unless it is completely unsupported by the evidence.
 Insurance companies prefer the “arbitrary and capricious” standard.

 Once the judge has reviewed all the evidence and legal arguments, he or she will issue a decision.
 You have the right to appeal this decision.

 You should not put off hiring a lawyer in a disability insurance appeal.
 Unlike other types of disability-related claims, it is nearly impossible to submit evidence after the first level of appeal (with the insurance company).
-An experienced NJ ERISA lawyer can help you build your case and “stack” the record.
-An attorney can also help with a federal court lawsuit.
+An experienced New Jersey/New York ERISA lawyer can help you build your case and “stack” the record, and can also handle a federal court lawsuit.

 If your LTD claim is denied or terminated, it is in your best interest to speak with a knowledgeable ERISA lawyer right away.
-Contact Uscher, Quiat, Uscher & Russo, P.C. at 800-797-5575 today.
+Contact Uscher, Quiat, Uscher & Russo, P.C., at 201-781-5645 today or send an email.